The Lois Lenski Covey Foundation

 • Sacramento and San Francisco Bay areas.

 Literacy programs operated by charitable [501(c)(3)] and other non-taxable agencies, including public libraries and schools, are eligible.
 The Foundation provides grants to organizations that serve economically or socially at-risk children.
 New literacy programs are welcome to apply, as are those with a proven record of effectiveness.
-Please note that funding is limited to the regions listed above and is not awarded outside of the United States.

-Purpose and amount of the Grants
+Purpose and Amount of the Grants

 Grants from the Foundation may go to specific program expenses or to general program support.
 We will also consider funding for a specific purpose that might otherwise not receive attention from other funders.
 Literacy grants from the Foundation have ranged from $2,000 to $10,000.
 We are interested in partnering with grantees and thus applications for renewals will be considered.